rootstrap/blog/content/Simple dynamic settings for Django - Jorge Michelena.md

 - The `load` method returns an instance of `Singleton` that represents the only existing record in the table (if there are no records then creates one).
 - Finally the `delete` method does nothing.

-As previously said, this implementation does not correspond to the Singleton pattern because it is possible for multiple instances of the model to exist at the same time, but it guarantees that in any moment at most one register associated to `Singleton` can exist in the database, wich gives us the consistency that we wanted.
+As previously stated, this implementation does not correspond to the Singleton pattern because it is possible for multiple instances of the model to exist at the same time, but it guarantees that in any moment at most one register associated to `Singleton` can exist in the database, which gives us the consistency that we wanted.

-Now we can define our `EditableSettings` model wich inherits from `Singleton` and that simply contains the values that we will use as settings.
+Now we can define our `EditableSettings` model which inherits from `Singleton` and that simply contains the values that we will use as settings.

 ```python
 class EditableSettings(Singleton):